Get indemnity™ cargo insurance

 The shipping industry, which transports +90% of the world’s cargo, is complex, volatile and constantly evolving.
 With your goods potentially crossing borders by land, air or sea, maintaining control becomes increasingly difficult.

 A wide variety of risks are present wherever your cargo is transported throughout the supply chain.
-Get indemnity™ cargo insurance can offer protection against all risks of loss of or damage to the goods in transit by road, rail, sea, air or post.
+Get indemnity™ cargo and goods insurance can offer protection against all risks of loss of or damage to the goods in transit by road, rail, sea, air or post.

 At get indemnity

 ™ cargo insurance quotes can start at £362 annually or £30.16 monthly.
 Below we explain why you should consider commercial insurance

 to protect your goods and how insurers calculate your cargo and goods insurance cost.